This post may contain affiliate links. Please read my affiliate policy for more information.

 You might give too many things away.
 Or sell something you wish you didn’t sell.
 So be it.
 We all make mistakes.

 Don’t let guilt and fear control the process.
-If guilt works its way into your brain, tell it to fuck off by repeating some of the following suggested mantras.
+If guilt works its way into your brain, tell it to buzz off by repeating some of the following suggested mantras.

 REHEARSE THESE MANTRAS